 An Occupancy Inspection should not be confused with a professional home inspection.
 The city checks for cosmetic issues and does not ensure such inspections for any use as a home warranty.
 The fee is a flat $50 and an application is good for up to 6 months.
 A permit has to be issued within that time frame or the application becomes invalid.

 The process is simple and requires an application and fee to set up an inspection time with the City Inspector.
 Inspection times are from 9 a.m. - 1 p.m. on Monday, Wednesday or Friday (except Holidays).
 At the inspection, any deficiencies are noted and the inspector prepares a report that is mailed to the property owner.
 The owner or applicant is responsible to call for any re-inspections required.
 Once there is an approved inspection, a permit is generated and mailed to the applicant unless there are other instructions given by the applicant, regarding the permit disposition.

 - Every dwelling unit shall be clean, sanitary and fit for human occupancy

-- Gutters, downspouts and other storm drainage facilities shall be properly installed and maintained in good working condition
+- Gutters, downspouts, and other storm drainage facilities shall be properly installed and maintained in a good working condition

 - Every water closet compartment floor surface and bathroom floor surface shall be constructed and maintained so as to be reasonably impervious to water so as to be kept in a clean, sanitary and dry condition